-177. Avalon's website featured a Russian-language version of the website that used Avalon Fund, the U.S. entity, as its corporate name, while the English-language version of the website used Avalon FA, the ostensibly foreign entity, as its corporate name.

-178. The Russian version touted a 1:20 buying power, i.e., a margin requirement of only 5%, compared to 25% under FINRA rules,22 and commissions as low as .00224 USD per share for Avalon Fund.

-179. The English version advertised "Access to Global Markets" for traders, including the U.S. equity and options markets, and stated Avalon FA had offices in the U.S. It listed LSCI's address in New York City as its own and listed a phone number associated with Pustelnik as its "US Direct" number.
-Voicemail notifications for the number were forwarded to Pustelnik's personal email account.

-180. Thus, Avalon solicited clients to open trading accounts with payment of commissions and fees, with profits or losses attributed to clients.

-181. Most, if not all, of Avalon's sub-account traders were non-professionals.
-Numerous account opening forms establish that they self-identified as non-professionals, i.e., as retail clients of Avalon, not as proprietary traders.

-182. Further, Avalon's sub-account trading agreements show that clients were required to maintain a minimum balance in order to trade; that clients paid transaction-based commissions from each sub-account's equity, as well as fees; and that clients were to receive 100% of profits generated and sustain all losses.
+Proprietary trading accounts generally do not require a trader to deposit his or her own funds or maintain a minimum balance.
+Proprietary trading account-holders generally do not charge fees to their traders or charge for access to a trading platform. - 177.
+Avalon's website featured a Russian-language version of the website that used Avalon Fund, the U.S. entity, as its corporate name, while the English-language version of the website used Avalon FA, the ostensibly foreign entity, as its corporate name. - 178.
+The Russian version touted a 1:20 buying power, i.e., a margin requirement of only 5%, compared to 25% under FINRA rules,24 and commissions as low as .00224 USD per share for Ayalon Fund. - 179.
+The English version advertised "Access to Global Markets" for traders, including the U.S. equity and options markets, and stated Avalon FA had offices in the U.S. It listed LSCI's address in New York City as its own and listed a phone number associated with Pustelnik as its "US Direct" number.
+Voicemail notifications for the number were forwarded to Pustelnik's personal email account. - 180.
+Thus, Avalon solicited clients to open trading accounts that charged commissions and fees, and attributed profits or losses to clients. - 181.
+Most, if not all, of Avalon's sub-account traders were non-professionals.
+Numerous account opening forms establish that they self-identified as non-professionals, i.e., as retail clients of Avalon, not as proprietary traders. - 182.
+Further, Avalon's sub-account trading agreements show that clients were required to maintain a minimum balance in order to trade; clients paid transaction-based commissions from each sub-account's equity, as well as fees; and clients were to receive 100% of profits generated and sustain all losses. - 183.
+The agreements show that Avalon was providing services to retail clients as a broker-dealer and not proprietarily trading for its own account.

-22 FINRA Rule 4210(c)(1) (effective Dec.
-2, 2010) (formerly NASD Rule 2520(c)(1)).
+24 NASD Rule 2520(c)(1), superseded by FINRA Rule 4210(c)(1), effective Dec.
+2, 2010.